MSU-NatSci/DomainAccessibilityAudit/README.md

 - Option to include only pages matching a regular expression.
 - Results can be browsed on a dynamic website.
 Access to create new audits or remove them is protected by password.
 - Results include violation statistics with links to Deque documentation given for the whole audit (including subdomains), for each domain and for each page.
-- Easy way to see which domains or pages are most impacted by specific violations.
+- Easy way to see which domains or pages are most affected by specific violations.

 ## Other environment variables
 Besides the required `ADMIN_PASSWORD` variable, other variables can be used in `.env`: